Customer Experience Journey Mapping

 Experience Pillar #2 - Journey Mapping Post-Sale Experiences

 Research proves the foundation to building trust and loyalty in customers comes from delivering a high standard of post-sale experiences: delivery, pickup, and hassle-free returns.
-When you take money from a customer, you are essentially making a promise.
-Now its time to keep that promise.

 Before considering what software systems must look like to support this experience pillar, a mapping process must happen to define these journeys from your customer's perspective.